alexhokl/bb/README.md

 unapprove     | Un-approve the specified pull request list-jira-ids | list all JIRA IDs involved in a pull request

-Use "go-bb-pr [command] --help" for more information about a command.
+Use "bb [command] --help" for more information about a command.

 ### Installation

-If the machine has Go installed, simply run `go get -u github.com/alexhokl/go-bb-pr`.
-If not, download the latest binary from [release](https://github.com/alexhokl/go-bb-pr/releases) page, and drop it to a directory where it is in of the directories specified in `PATH` environment variable.
+If the machine has Go installed, simply run `go get -u github.com/alexhokl/bb`.
+If not, download the latest binary from [release](https://github.com/alexhokl/bb/releases) page, and drop it to a directory where it is in of the directories specified in `PATH` environment variable.